 The fictional Phileas Fogg once challenged himself to travel around the world in 80 days; a number that’s decidedly uninspiring in this rapid-fire decade.
 Logistics companies and manufacturers can now optimise supply chains using data taken from GPS devices, sensors, and log files.
 Each resource can create small data sets from traditional information, including traffic, weather patterns, social media information, and website browsing patterns.
 That’s why automation can achieve a level of efficiency that was never possible before, affecting warehousing, manufacturing, and last mile delivery.
 Logistics & supply chains are only as predictable as the weather.
-You need to understand your client preferences, rises and drops in demand, and even parking availability if you’re to succeed.
+You need to understand your client preferences, rises and drops in demand, and even parking available if you’re to succeed.

 Your web design logistics are at the core of your data quality and effectiveness.
 A site that excels can measure the performance of your supply chain while simultaneously generating reports complex enough to churn out new information.
 Your site will need to optimise flights, distance, weight, and even CO2 emissions, all while looking elegant and establishing first-page Google rank.
 Which freighter will handle your freight weight without reducing last-mile efficiency?
 Which routes can overcome traffic congestion without inconveniencing consumer schedules?
 Which ones aren’t snowbound during winter and flooded during spring?
 The answers are easier to find than you might imagine.
 Thanks to the immense pile of existing data, blockchain for supply chains is transforming the industry.
 The technology can work with hundreds of stages and thousands of global locations while ensuring that you function ethically.